MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 ## Collaborative Coding

+In any software development job, you'll be working with teammates on a shared codebase, participating in code reviews, or pairing up for programming sessions on a regular basis.

-Many students want to highlight their familiarity with Git, but using a full resume bullet like “Utilized Git version control to…” can come across as a bit immature.
+On resumes, many students want to highlight their familiarity with Git, but I recommend avoiding using a full resume bullet like “Utilized Git version control to…” as it can come across as a bit immature.

 Git is such a foundational skill for software development that it’s often assumed you know it.
 Simply including a link to your GitHub profile at the top of your resume is enough for an engineering manager to infer your Git proficiency.

 Instead of stating the obvious, focus on highlighting experiences like **code reviews** and **pair programming** as these not only imply your Git knowledge but also emphasize your teamwork and leadership.
 For example, a bullet point like: